Zardoz89/SimpleVFS/README.rst

 D:GameVFS was created by Ferdinand Majerech aka Kiith-Sa kiithsacmp[AT]gmail.com .

-GamedVFS was a fork created by Luis Panadero Guardeño aka Zardoz luis.panadero[AT]gmail.com .
+SimpleVFS was a fork created by Luis Panadero Guardeño aka Zardoz luis.panadero[AT]gmail.com .

 The API was inspired the VFS API of the
 `Tango library <http://www.dsource.org/projects/tango/>`_.